microsoft/bedrock/docs/azure-simple/README.md

 kudzu:azure-simple jmspring$
 ```

-This will create public and private keys that are used by Flux and the Manifest Repository.
+This creates public and private keys that are used by Flux and the Manifest Repository.
 The private key is stored on the machine originating the deployment.
 Follow the steps below to add the public key as a Deploy Key in the Manifest Repository.

 ### Add Deploy Key to the Manifest Repository
 1. Get the public key contents: `more ~/.ssh/gitops-ssh-key.pub`